Truth (The Falcon and the Winter Soldier): Critical response

-Louis-Dreyfus' cameo was also discussed.
-Sepinwall called it "both startling and delightful" to see her appear, with a performance that was "caustic, smooth, and funny".
-Robinson believed the character had "a lot of potential" for the MCU and felt Louis-Dreyfus was "an ideal choice" to be one of the MCU's next over arching villains.
-Agard agreed with Robinson, believing casting Louis-Dreyfus in the role meant the MCU had "big plans for her".
-However, Purslow did not think the cameo made any impact since there was no background for who de Fontaine was or any threat she may pose.
-Following the episode's release, sales of Strange Tales #159, which was de Fontaine's first comic book appearance (in the "Nick Fury, Agent of S.H.I.E.L.D." feature), increased in value on eBay, particularly those with high grades from Certified Guaranty Company denoting good condition.
+Sepinwall said Louis-Dreyfus's cameo appearance was "both startling and delightful", with a performance that was "caustic, smooth, and funny".
+Robinson believed de Fontaine had a lot of potential for the MCU and felt Louis-Dreyfus was an ideal choice to be one of the MCU's next over-arching villains.
+Agard agreed with Robinson, believing casting Louis-Dreyfus in the role meant the MCU had big plans for her.
+However, Purslow did not think the cameo made any impact since there was no background for who de Fontaine was or what threat she may pose.
+Following the episode's release, sales of Strange Tales #159 (1967)—which was de Fontaine's first comic book appearance, in the "Nick Fury, Agent of S.H.I.E.L.D." feature—increased in value on eBay, particularly those with high grades from Certified Guaranty Company denoting good condition.

 Accolades

-For the 73rd Primetime Creative Arts Emmy Awards, John Nania, Aaron Toney, and Justin Eaton were nominated for Outstanding Stunt Performance for their work on the episode.
+At the 73rd Primetime Creative Arts Emmy Awards, John Nania, Aaron Toney, and Justin Eaton were nominated for Outstanding Stunt Performance for their work on the episode.